 Run the command to generate a new site.
 I’m using example.com as the name of the site.

 C:\Hugo\Sites> hugo new site example.com

 You should now have a directory at C:\Hugo\Sites\example.com.
 Change into that directory and list the contents.
 You should get output similar to the following:

 Debian and Ubuntu provide a hugo version via apt-get:

 Pre-installed bash completion script and man pages

 Might not be the latest version, especially if you are using an older, stable version (e.g., Ubuntu 16.04 LTS).
-Until backports and PPA are available, you may consider installing the Hugo snap package to get the latest version of Hugo, as described below.
+Until backports and PPA are available, you may consider installing the Hugo snap package to get the latest version of Hugo.

-You can also install Hugo from the Arch user repository on Arch Linux or derivatives such as Manjaro.
+You can also install Hugo from the Arch Linux community repository.
+Applies also for derivatives such as Manjaro.